Forevgit/cyberpunk_inventory_manager/README.md

 - **PUT** `/inventory/{id}`: Update an existing inventory item.
 - **DELETE** `/inventory/{id}`: Delete an inventory item.

-## Contributing

-Feel free to submit issues, fork the repository, and create pull requests.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgments

 - **FastAPI** - For its simplicity and performance.